-Representativeness: We categorise and compare experiences, deciding how they measure up and assigning value.
+Representativeness: We categorize and compare experiences, deciding how they measure up and assigning value.

-Affect: We’re driven by emotions and feelings; if a visit to your organisation feels good, we’ll come again.
+Affect: We’re driven by emotions and feelings; if a visit to your organization feels good, we’ll come again.

 Anchoring, adjustment & price/quality: We’re attracted by a good deal or an increase in quality.

 But really we can simplify this back to where we started.
 Utility, Belonging, and Reward, or some unique combination of all three.
 Once we understand which facets matter most to each segment, we can come up with a value proposition to fire up the heuristic triggers.
 And that's the key to meeting our audiences' needs, and ensuring our own organizational needs are fulfilled at the same time.

 This content was first presented in February 2023 as part of The Future of Audience Loyalty, a panel event hosted by Spektrix.
 View the full recording and slides below.